PID Accelerated Temporal Difference Algorithms: Introduction

 \section{Introduction}

 The Value Iteration (VI) algorithm is one of the primary dynamic programming methods for solving (discounted) Markov Decision Processes (MDP).
-It is the foundation of many Reinforcement Learning (RL) algorithms such as the Temporal Difference (TD) Learning~\citep{Sutton1988,TsitsiklisVanRoy97}, Q-Learning~\citep{Watkins1989}, Approximate Value/Fitted Iteration~\citep{Gordon1995,Ernst05,Munos08JMLR,TosatooPirottaDEramoRestelli2017}, and DQN~\citep{mnih2015human,VanHasseltGuezSilver2016}, which can all be seen as sample-based variants of VI.
+It is the foundation of many Reinforcement Learning (RL) algorithms such as the Temporal Difference (TD) Learning~\citep{Sutton1988,TsitsiklisVanRoy97}, Q-Learning~\citep{Watkins1989}, Approximate/Fitted Value Iteration~\citep{Gordon1995,Ernst05,Munos08JMLR,TosatooPirottaDEramoRestelli2017}, and DQN~\citep{mnih2015human,VanHasseltGuezSilver2016}, which can all be seen as sample-based variants of VI.
 A weakness of the VI algorithm and the RL algorithms built on top of it is their slow convergence in problems with discount factor $\gamma$ close to $1$, which corresponds to the long-horizon problems where the agent aims to maximize its cumulative rewards far in the future.
-One can show that the error of the value function calculated by VI at iteration $k$ goes to zero with the rate of $\OO(\gamma^k)$.
-The adverse dependence of the convergence rate on $\gamma$ also appears in the error analysis of the downstream temporal difference~\citep{Szepesvari1997,EvenDarMansour2003,Wainwright2019} and fitted value iteration algorithms~\citep{Munos08JMLR,FarahmandMunosSzepesvari10,ChenJiang2019,FanWangXieYang2019}.
+One can show that the error of the value function calculated by VI at iteration $k$ goes to zero with the slow rate of $\OO(\gamma^k)$.
+The slow convergence rate when $\gamma \approx 1$ also appears in the error analysis of the downstream temporal difference~\citep{Szepesvari1997,EvenDarMansour2003,Wainwright2019} and fitted value iteration algorithms~\citep{Munos08JMLR,FarahmandMunosSzepesvari10,ChenJiang2019,FanWangXieYang2019}.
 If $\gamma \approx 1$, these algorithms become very slow and inefficient.
 This work introduces accelerated temporal difference learning algorithms that can mitigate this issue.

-\citet{farahmand2021pid} recently suggested that one may view the iterates of VI as a dynamical system itself.
+\citet{farahmand2021pid} recently suggested that one may view the iterates of VI as a dynamical system.
 This opens up the possibility of using tools from control theory to modify, and perhaps accelerate, the VI's dynamics.
 They specifically used the simple class of Proportional-Integral-Derivative (PID) controllers to modify VI, resulting in a new procedure called the PID VI algorithm.
 They showed that with a careful choice of the controller gains, PID VI can converge significantly faster than the conventional VI.
 They also introduced a gain adaptation mechanism, a meta-learning procedure, to automatically choose these gains.

 PID VI, similar to VI, is a dynamic programming algorithm and requires access to the full transition dynamics of the environment.
 In the RL setting, however, the transition dynamics is not directly accessible to the agent; the agent can only acquire samples from the transition dynamics by interacting with the environment.